Tonic by Canopy

 Reimagining personalized content recommendations for the privacy age.

-Founded by Brian Whitman and a team of ex-Spotify employees, Canopy developed a recommendation engine that uses on-device machine learning and differential privacy to deliver personalized content recommendations without collecting or storing any personal data.
-Spearheading a research-led process, we collaborated closely with Canopy's product team to concept and design the first app built on this technology — launching, testing, and iterating with a growing group of Beta users until the app was released publicly, as Tonic.
+Founded by Brian Whitman and a team of ex-Spotify employees, Canopy has developed a recommendation engine that uses on-device machine learning and differential privacy to deliver personalized content recommendations without collecting or storing any personal data.
+Through our research-led process, we collaborated closely with Canopy's product team to concept and design the first app built on this technology — launching, testing, and iterating with a growing group of Beta users until the app was released publicly, as Tonic.

 Defining the Problem to be Solved